-Franklin County commissioner walks out of meeting during mask protest
+WA commissioner walks out of meeting during mask protest

 In the end, Mullen said they needed to delay dealing with items on their agenda, including a hearing on a land use permit that was scheduled for the day.
 While he said he didn’t agree with Gov. Jay Inslee’s mandate, he also wanted to make sure that they weren’t opening up the county for legal action.

-Didier had promised Monday he was going to come to the meeting without a mask, saying that he was willing to risk being charged with a gross misdemeanor and potentially being removed from office.
+Didier had promised Monday he was going to come to the meeting without a mask, saying that he was willing to risk being charged with a gross misdemeanor and potentially removed from office.

 “Our founding fathers recognized that our unalienable rights were given to us by our creator, God.
 That which God has granted us, no man, no government, no governor and no president can take away,” Didier said in a video on his Facebook page.
 “Therefore I’m asking all men who will stand with me.”